jgierer12/jp-study-log/content/posts/01-getting-started.md

 ### Week 2

 I was making steady progress in WaniKani, but at this point I didn't really know much about WaniKani and learning Japanese other than what Zach Daniel's post taught me.
 So I went ahead and read through some [WaniKani community](https://community.wanikani.com/) posts.
 This is a really valuable resource, a huge community with tons of great threads, book clubs and much more.
 I learned that most users recommend focusing on learning kanji for at least the first 6 months, since everything else (grammar, listening, reading and production) is limited by your kanji knowledge.
-I also started learning about some other popular resources such as the Genki textbooks for grammar and the [NHK Easy News](https://www3.nhk.or.jp/news/easy/) site for reading practice.
+I also started learning about some other popular resources, such as the Genki textbooks for grammar and the [NHK Easy News](https://www3.nhk.or.jp/news/easy/) site for reading practice.

 ### Week 3

 WaniKani only trains you to translate Japanese kanji/vocab into English, but not the other way around.
-This is great for learning kanji quickly, but of course knowing the English -> Japanese direction is also important for text production.
+This is great for learning kanji quickly, but of course knowing the English → Japanese direction is also important for text production.
 To practice this, I started using [KameSame](https://www.kamesame.com/), but I don't want this to take away from my time spent on WK.
 Essentially just doing this when I don't have any pending reviews or lessons in WK.

 I'm doing KameSame on my phone most of the time in order to learn the Japanese 12-key keyboard layout.
-This was pretty challenging at first but I quickly started building up some muscle memory and now I'm almost as fast typing on my phone as I'm on a PC using romaji input.
-I'll definitely continue doing this to get more comfortable with typing on this layout.
+This was pretty challenging at first, but I quickly started building up some muscle memory, and now I'm almost as fast typing on my phone as I'm on a PC using romaji input.
+I'll definitely continue doing this to get more comfortable typing on this layout.

-{{< figure src="/img/kamesame-mobile.jpg" alt="Screenshot of the KameSame mobile webiste with Japanese 12-key keyboard layout" position="center" style="border-radius: 8px; max-height: 600px;" >}}
+{{< figure src="/img/kamesame-mobile.jpg" alt="Screenshot of the KameSame mobile website with Japanese 12-key keyboard layout" position="center" style="border-radius: 8px; max-height: 600px;" >}}

 ### Week 4

-Because I was out of town this week, I installed the [Flaming Durtles](https://community.wanikani.com/t/android-flaming-durtles-android-app-with-offline-support/38400) app, an excellent community-made Android client for WaniKani that fixes some of the shortcomings of the WK mobile website, allowing me to do my lessons and reviews on the go.
+Because I was out of town this week, I installed the [Flaming Durtles](https://community.wanikani.com/t/android-flaming-durtles-android-app-with-offline-support/38400) app, an excellent community-made Android client for WaniKani that fixes some shortcomings of the WK mobile website, allowing me to do my lessons and reviews on the go.

 I also found [this wonderful post](https://community.wanikani.com/t/my-journey-of-368-days-the-ultimate-guide-for-wk/31318) which goes over a LOT of tips for learning Japanese.

 The biggest thing I took away from this is that I need to get into a specific schedule for my reviews and lessons.
 Until now, I've kind of just done lessons once a day at a random time, and reviews whenever I had time.
-But WaniKani's SRS (Spaced Repitition System) actually has intervals that heavily favor a schedule where you do revies at 3 specific times every day: The first review after you learn an item will show up after 4 hours, then (assuming you passed the review) 8 hours later, then 1 day, 2 days and so on.
+But WaniKani's SRS (Spaced Repetition System) actually has intervals that heavily favor a schedule where you do reviews at 3 specific times every day: The first review after you learn an item will show up after 4 hours, then (assuming you passed the review) 8 hours later, then 1 day, 2 days and so on.
 This means a schedule with 3 review sessions per day at these intervals will be the most efficient way to do WaniKani.
 I have university lectures in the morning on most days, so putting the 4-hour interval in the morning wouldn't really work.
 My best option probably is to do reviews and lessons at around 19:00, the second review session at 23:00, and the third session right after I wake up at around 7:00-8:00.

-I also bought a copy of the Genki textbook which is widely regarded as the best resource for learning Japanese grammar.
+I also bought a copy of the Genki textbook, which is widely regarded as the best resource for learning Japanese grammar.
 Some time next week I'll start going through this, but as with KameSame I don't want to overdo it and take away time from WaniKani.

 ## Where I'm at